 As technology evolves alongside society, nearly all aspects of life increasingly shift to the virtual space.
 From work and school to conferences and social gatherings — even to group fitness classes and weddings — we can do all of these things from the comfort of our homes through computers, smartphones, and tablets.
 But a surprising addition to that list is buying NFT real estate properties.

-By now, you’ve probably heard of NFTs and know that it stands for “non-fungible tokens.”
-And you probably already know that NFTs have disrupted the digital art scene.
+You’ve probably heard of NFTs and know that it stands for “non-fungible tokens.”
+And you probably already know that NFTs have disrupted the digital art scene, particularly in early- to mid-2021.
 But you might be shocked to hear that you can also buy blockchain properties that are only available in the digital world.

 That’s not all: Some NFT properties come with actual, real-life buildings.
 And these digital buildings are significantly influencing the design and construction of real-life properties.

 Read on to learn more about this virtual real estate phenomenon, how it’s changing the real estate industry, and what you can do now to prepare for this disruption.